NEET Application Form 2020 - Correction Window (Re-opened), Dates, How to make Changes

 NEET 2020 application form correction window

 It is advisable to keep certain details and documents ready before filling the NEET 2020 application form.
 This ensures a smooth registration and application experience along with minimal chances of mistakes.
-The first thing to ensure is usage of the prescribed browser which is also compatible.
-Other things to keep ready while filling the NEET application form 2020 are as follows
+The first thing to ensure is the usage of the prescribed browser which is also compatible.
+Other things to keep ready while filling the NEET application form 2020 are as follows:

 A valid Mobile Number

 Class 10 details and Class 12 details (Marksheet, certificate, school details etc)

 Correct spelling of Father and Mother's name